tomerroll/CloudTeam/README.md

+# Aligator

-# Introduction to Cloud Computing - Classmates
+## Introduction to Cloud Computing - Classmates

 This repository contains information about the students in the "Introduction to Cloud Computing" course.